 Emma is providing support with a number of aspects of the SFI Discover project, including project management within MaREI, as well as working with project partners on delivering the engaged research elements of the work.

 Former Team Members

 Claire managed the roll out of the ESB Networks Dingle Project Ambassador Programme and facilitated renewable technology installation on the peninsula.
 She also worked with the community to help trial and test these renewable technologies on the electricity network, the results of which will support the development of the low carbon network of the future.

 PhD Student (Energy Engineering), MaREI

 Connor conducted detailed analysis of the current energy system on the Dingle Peninsula and associated CO2 emissions, which informed the Energy Master Plan.
 He also helped with the organisation of several events including ‘LED bulb swaps’ and ‘Climate Hacks’, as well as a series of community meetings exploring the social, economic, and environmental challenges facing the area, in collaboration with NEWKD.
 He co-produced a number of learning briefs and wrote a series of journal papers.

 PhD Student (Sociology), MaREI

-Evan is conducting qualitative research on the ESB Networks Ambassador Programme and EV trial, and on the stakeholder collaborative process, and is writing a series of journal papers and reports.
-He assists with organizing events and meetings and promotes the initiative within the academic sector.
+Evan conducted qualitative research on the ESB Networks Ambassador Programme and EV trial, and on the stakeholder collaborative process, and wrote a series of journal papers, reports and learning briefs.
+He assisted with the organization of events and meetings and promoted the initiative within the academic sector.